needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

     1. To see Editor-Only controls and controls meant for use within the Editor, you can enable **Editor Extension Authoring** from the new Document settings Inspector by selecting the Canvas header or .uxml document in the Hierarchy.
     1. The **Editor Extension Authoring** setting is saved inside the UXML asset and therefore version controlled.
 This is unlike the Canvas settings which are temporary preferences.
     1. You can enable **Editor Extension Authoring** for all new documents or documents not opened by UI Builder before in the **Project Settings > UI Builder** settings.
+1. Clicking Through to Select Parent in Canvas:
+    1. If you pick an element in the Canvas and then click again in the same spot, you'll select its parent element.
+    1. You can click multiple times to select parent, grand-parent, etc. until the root of the Canvas after which it cycles back to the top-most element.
+1. Drag and Drop In Canvas:
+    1. Can now start a drag operation from inside the Canvas.
+    1. Canvas-starting drags can be dropped both in the Hierarchy and back in the Canvas.
+    1. Can now drag elements in-between existing elements (siblings of the same parent) in the Canvas.
+    1. A yellow line will appear where the element will be created or moved to.

 ### Viewport Surface